HITECHCRIME/HC_SG108_Children_of_Narcissus/README.md

 you let me do, now i’m spilling that

 [VERSE]
-there were days when i gave my soul returned damn wrecked, maybe not intended but they knew side (the) effects sliced through the neck with thoughts bleeding straight to cup of things you let me do, now i’m spilling that

 there were days when i gave my soul returned damn wrecked, maybe not intended